Movie projector: Changeover systems

 Because a single film reel does not contain enough film to show an entire feature, the film is distributed on multiple reels.
-To prevent having to interrupt the show when one reel ends and the next is mounted, two projectors are used in what is known as a "changeover system".
+To prevent having to interrupt the show when one reel ends and the next is mounted, two projectors are used in what is known as a changeover system.
 A human would, at the appropriate point, manually stop the first projector, shutting off its light, and start the second projector, which the projectionist had ready and waiting.
 Later the switching was partially automated, although the projectionist still needed to rewind and mount the bulky, heavy film reels.
-(35mm reels as received by theaters came unrewound; rewinding was the task of the operator who received the reel.).
+(35mm reels as received by theaters came unrewound; rewinding was the task of the operator who received the reel.)
 The two-reel system, using two identical projectors, was used almost universally for movie theaters before the advent of the single-reel system.
 Projectors were built that could accommodate a much larger reel, containing an entire feature.
 Although one-reel long-play systems tend to be more popular with the newer multiplexes, the two-reel system is still in significant use to this day.

 As the reel being shown approaches its end, the projectionist looks for cue marks at the upper-right corner of the picture.
 Usually these are dots or circles, although they can also be slashes.
 Some older films occasionally used squares or triangles, and sometimes positioned the cues in the middle of the right edge of the picture.

 The first cue appears 12 ft before the end of the program on the reel, equivalent to eight seconds at the standard speed of 24 frames per second.
 This cue signals the projectionist to start the motor of the projector containing the next reel.
 After another 10+1/2 ft of film is shown (seven seconds at 24 frames/sec), the changeover cue should appear, which signals the projectionist to actually make the changeover.
 When this second cue appears, the projectionist has 1+1/2 ft, or one second, to make the changeover.
-If it doesn't occur within one second, the film will end and blank white light will be projected on the screen.
+If it does not occur within one second, the film will end and blank white light will be projected on the screen.

-Twelve feet before the "first frame of action," countdown leaders have a "START" frame.
-The projectionist positions the "START" in the gate of the projector.
+Twelve feet before the first frame of action countdown leaders have a start frame.
+The projectionist positions the start frame in the gate of the projector.
 When the first cue is seen, the motor of the starting projector is started.
 Seven seconds later the end of the leader and start of program material on the new reel should just reach the gate of the projector when the changeover cue is seen.